 The great part about this recipe besides creating a tasty gift is that you get two great recipes for the price of one!
 Using the leftover chocolate from dipping the Peanut Butter Balls to coat some peanuts and drop them onto wax paper you get peanut clusters and another thing to add to gift boxes or cookie trays.

-- 1 stick Butter super soft but not melted
+- 8 tablespoons Unsalted Butter, super soft but not melted

 - 2 pkg Ghirardelli Melting Chocolate

 - Combine the butter and peanut butter in a bowl and microwave for 30 seconds to soften both.
 Mix until smooth and add the powdered sugar.
 Mix until a paste forms, then and Rice Krispies and mix together unit evenly incorporated.
 It will take about 5 minutes of gentle folding and pressing but the Krispies will work themselves in.